Pawan2505/JavaScript-Batch-6PM/07_dom/Notes/Day2-Notes.md

----

 ## **JavaScript DOM Manipulation and Event Handling**

-### **Objective:**
-In this Note4s, we will learn how to manipulate the Document Object Model (DOM) using JavaScript.
+In this Notes, we will learn how to manipulate the Document Object Model (DOM) using JavaScript.
 Key topics include selecting elements, creating new elements, handling events, and working with user input.

 ---